yarri/Utf8Cleaner/README.md

 Installation
 ------------

-The best way how to install Utf8Cleaner is to use a Composer:
+The best way how to install Utf8Cleaner is to use the Composer:

     composer require yarri/utf8-cleaner